marcinduma/LTRCLD-2557/docs/use-case1.md

 Output shows routing table from perspective of Azure Cloud Router, hence:

-- Azure subnet **10.100.0.0/23** is available via **Static route** towards interfaces **GigabitEthernet2**, which is interfaces conencted to inside of Azure.
+- **Azure subnet 10.100.0.0/23** is available via **Static route** towards interfaces **GigabitEthernet2**, which is interfaces conencted to inside of Azure network
-- AWS subnet 10.0.0.0/23 is available from BGP protocol, from two (2) Cloud Router located in AWS Cloud
+- **AWS subnet 10.0.0.0/23** is available from **BGP protocol**, from two (2) Cloud Routers located in AWS Cloud

 In that way cloud routers know how to route traffic towards respective clouds.

+This verification finishes the Use-case-01 configuration in which we have deployed our VRF, EPGs, contracts and EC2s/VMs.
+We have also checked how configration done via NDO is reflected as Cloud Native objects in respective clouds.

+In next section we will deploy Internet Gateway to allow for internet communication